 Been there last week. paid 6 usd to private room in hostel, ate good meal with between 3 to 5 usd. bargain for tuk-tuk drives.
 I got to go to Angkor for 3 usd and return with some price after struggling for lack of drivers by nightfall

 20 usd ticket for one day in temple area or 40 for 3 day pass.
-To go see the floating village spent almost 30 usd about 7 years ago
+To go see the floating village spent almost 30 usd over 7 years ago